One of Ukraine’s earliest IT companies

 Our first contract was the automation of an agricultural commodities exchange.
 We literally lived in a small room behind the trading floor.
 It was a risky project, and very few wanted to take it on.
 We did — and it worked.
 Even then, while working with Ukrposhta, we realized something essential: code is not the main thing.
 The real key is understanding how an organization operates.

 In 2009, the R&D institute Ecotech joined us.
 It had been founded by specialists from the V.M.
-Glushkov Institute of Cybernetics.
-Since the 1990s, the institute had worked exclusively on military projects, and those capabilities are what enable us today to deliver projects in the security and defense sector.
+Glushkov Institute of Cybernetics — an engineering school with deep scientific roots.
+Those capabilities are what enable us today to deliver complex projects for government and corporate clients.
 Softline’s history is part of the broader history of Ukrainian IT.

 Timeline